-To prevent possible injury or death resulting from a battery explosion, use an insulated wrench and remove the negative (-) cable from the battery to disconnect electrical power to vehicle.
+WARNING To prevent possible injury or death resulting from a battery explosion, use an insulated wrench and remove the pegative (.) cable from the battery to disremove the negative (-) cable from the battery to disconnect electrical power to vehicle.

 Turn the key switch to the OFF position.
 Place the direction selector in the P (park) position before disconnecting power by removing the negative (-) connection to the battery.